mit-pdos/xv6-riscv/Report.md

 ## Specification 4: Copy on Write

-1. vm.c: changed `umvcopy` to not allocate the new pa
+1. vm.c: changed `umvcopy` to not allocate the new physical address.
 2. kalloc.c: defined `ref_count` and changed `kalloc.c`,`kfree.c` and added a new function `increase`
 3. trap.c: handle function in Trap
 4. kalloc.c: added `int cowfault`